New ordinance will make it more expensive to build in Livingston Parish flood zones

 Right now Livingston has one the most expensive flood insurance ratings.

-The o ordinance now goes to FEMA for its approval.
+The ordinance now goes to FEMA for its approval.

 More News